 I went up out of Gallup, New Mexico and wow, the landscape made it not just beautiful, but thrilling.
-With Alamogordo, you’ve got the plains leading to White Sands National Monument.
+With Alamogordo, you’ve got the plains leading to White Sands National Park.
 With Albuquerque you’ve got view of the mountains and metropolitan city.
 Hot air ballooning in Gallup provides you with an up-close encounter with nature… the way eagles see it.

 Why go hot air ballooning in Gallup, NM?

 Gallup, New Mexico is located along the historic Route 66, which starts in Chicago and end at the Santa Monica Pier in California.
 Gallup was born out of westernization of New Mexico, situated between/among the many native tribes of the area.
 Today, Gallup is an ideal melting pot of Navajo, Hopi, Zuni and other native cultures living in peaceful co-existence with modern settlers.
 Living on a reservation ourselves, we know how the history and cultures can clash from time to time, but in Gallup, it’s all about the community, both native and non.
 They work together and celebrate each other’s history, skills, crafts and contribution to New Mexico society and tourism.